 (1) Frequency hopping systems shall have hopping channel carrier frequencies separated by a minimum of 25 kHz or the 20 dB bandwidth of the hopping channel, whichever is greater.
-The system shall hop to channel frequencies that are selected at the system hopping rate from a pseudorandomly ordered list of hopping frequencies.
+The system shall hop to channel frequencies that are selected at the syshopping rate from tem pseudorandomly ordered list of hopping frequencies.
 Each frequency must be used equally on the average by each transmitter.
 The system receivers shall have input bandwidths that match the hopping channel bandwidths of their corresponding transmitters and shall shift frequencies in synchronization with the transmitted signals.